 Andrew’s extensive planning experience is not just in central city and suburban centres regeneration but also in core urban planning.
 Prior to his recent work at Christchurch Council Andrew was responsible for a number of areas of work including plan changes (including the seven hectare Turners and Growers brownfields redevelopment site); preparing and lodging numerous resource consents and submissions; attended hearings; working on Environment Court appeals; and writing Council policy (including developing a Dangerous Dams Policy that was adopted as a template nationally).

 Andrew also specialises in regional council policy development, having led the review of the Canterbury Regional Policy Statement while at Environmental Canterbury (ECan).
-He is the Vice Chair of the New Zealand Planning Institute (NZPI) and a member of the Canterbury-Westland Branch.
+He was formerly the Deputy Chair of the New Zealand Planning Institute (NZPI) and is a member of the Canterbury-Westland Branch.
 He was an appointee on the Urban Design Protocol Review Advisory Panel and on the Building Act 2008 Amendments to Dam provisions.